iifl-logo

 Cautionary statement

-The Statements in the Management Discussion and Analysis Report with regard to projections, estimates and expectations have been made in good faith.
-The achievement of results is subject to risks, uncertainties and even less than accurate assumptions.
-Market data and information are gathered from various published and unpublished reports.
-Their accuracy, reliability and completeness cannot be assured.
+The statements in the Management Discussion and Analysis Report regarding projections, estimates, and expectations are made in good faith.
+The achievement of the stated results is subject to risks, uncertainties, and assumptions that may not always prove accurate.
+Market data and information are gathered from both published and unpublished sources, and while we strive for reliability, their accuracy, completeness, and dependability cannot be guaranteed.

 Logo